Agree on the rules first

 Score clearly

-Once the activity is over, the host or group confirms the result.
-No mid-round confusion, no vague house rules, no hidden terms.
+After the activity, the group lead or group confirms the result.
+No vague house rules or hidden terms.

 All challenges, rule calls, scoring decisions, and outcomes should be handled in good faith.
 If a challenge is phrased unclearly or leaves out a detail that later becomes relevant, resolve it according to the original intent of the group and the fair spirit of the activity, not by exploiting loopholes or technical wording.
 If an unforeseen circumstance, ambiguity, or disputed dynamic arises, participants should work together respectfully to reach the fairest interpretation.
 Where no agreement can be reached, the matter should be decided by the group, event host, or an agreed neutral third party.